 Cemeteries of Leipzig

 If you need a moment of peace and quiet during WGT, enjoy the gloomy and sepulchral atmosphere of the Leipzig cemeteries.
 The Alte Johannisfriedhof („Old St. John’s Cemetery“) at the eastern end of the city center, right next to the Grassi Museum at Johannisplatz, is an impressive park with approx. 400 tombs from the periods of Baroque, Classicism and Historicism.

-The Südfriedhof („Southern Cemetery“) is one of the largest cemeteries in Germany and definitely worth a visit.
-During WGT, you can explore the cemetery and find out more about the historical tombs in special guided tours (in German):
+Südfriedhof („Southern Cemetery“) is one of the largest cemeteries in Germany and definitely worth a visit.
+During WGT, you can explore the cemetery and find out more about the historical tombs in special guided cemetery tours (in German only):

 Meeting point: Südfriedhof, entrance Prager Straße 210, tickets: 8 Euros (available on the tour), no reservations.
 More information here.